What data I show when I show data about Haruki Murakami

 two people that are looking for each other.

-The colour - night green - doesn't need any explanation.
+The colour - night green - is based on the moon.

 KAFKA